NRDD-constraints/NRDD/README.md

-The output of <code> sigma_p_bound(**int, mchi, r**) </code> corresponds to the results of [1805.06113](https://arxiv.org/abs/1805.06113) (updated to the latest XENON1T bound) with the exception of the interaction terms with momentum dependence in the Wilson coefficient which have been included in [arXiv: 1809.XXXXX](https://arxiv.org/).
+The output of <code> sigma_p_bound(**int, mchi, r**) </code> corresponds to the results of [1805.06113](https://arxiv.org/abs/1805.06113) (updated to the latest XENON1T bound and momentum dependent Wilson coefficients) with the exception of the interaction terms with momentum dependence in the Wilson coefficient which have been included in [arXiv: 1809.XXXXX](https://arxiv.org/).

 # Citation